kirannavale/Portfolio-Projects/Healthcare Dashboard/readme.md

 # Financial Dashboard

 ## Problem Statement:
 Creating a healthcare dashboard that offers real-time monitoring of essential KPIs is essential to enhance hospital performance and patient satisfaction.
-The challenge is to develop an intuitive and dynamic platform that enables healthcare professionals to access and utilize critical patient statistics effectively.
+The challenge is to develop an intuitive and dynamic platform that enables healthcare professionals to access patient statistics effectively.

 ## KPIs include :
 -Number of Stays: